Liverpool England, UK Travel Guide

 Common colds and flu are prevalent, especially in autumn/winter.
 Good hand hygiene, including frequent Hand sanitizer use, is recommended.
 Seasonal allergies occur in spring/summer; over-the-counter antihistamines are available.

 Tap water in Liverpool is safe to drink.
-Carry a reusable water bottle and refill from taps to stay hydrated and reduce plastic waste.
+Have a reusable water bottle and refill from taps to stay hydrated and reduce plastic waste.

 A high bar for food safety and hygiene in licensed establishments.

-Use good judgment with any food that looks improperly stored.
+Use good judgment with any kind of food that looks improperly stored.

 Liverpool is generally a safe city for tourists.
-Petty theft, such as pickpocketing, may occur in crowded tourist areas (Albert Dock, Liverpool ONE) and on public transport.
+Petty theft, such as pickpocketing, could occur in crowded tourist areas (Albert Dock, Liverpool ONE) and on public transport.
 Remain vigilant with personal belongings.
-Hide your valuables and use a secure bag or Anti-theft bag.
+Hide your precious belongings and use a secure a tote or Anti-theft bag.

 Exercise caution in less-populated or poorly lit locations in the evening.